Thank you for joining me as we share ideas about living well and spending less.

 - People truly in need: Even in a society of plenty, some people are truly desperate financially, often due to circumstances beyond their control.
 I sincerely hope that one or two of the ideas in this blog will help.
 If one idea helps even one person to the slightest degree, I will be greatly gratified.

-- People who spend: We are all guilty of convincing ourselves that wants are actually needs.
+- People who are spendy: We are all guilty of convincing ourselves that wants are actually needs.
 We tell ourselves that we must project success, or that we must “treat ourselves” to keep going, or that we must have what everyone else has to be validated.
 We must keep our spending thoughts in check.
+Read more about how our minds mislead us to spendy behaviors.

 - Cheapists: People who are financially stable and want to keep it that way.
-Cheapists are living well on less money and are always looking for ways to continue doing so.
+Cheapists are living well and spending less and are continually looking for ways to continue doing so.
 Cheapists have enough, enjoy life, and know that “more” is not really the answer.

 Sincerely, The Cheapist